-2023 CEO Compensation
+2024 CEO Compensation

-Mr. MacEwen's target bonus for 2023 was CDN\$600,000, which was 100% of his annual base salary.
-His actual bonus for 2023 was determined by the PCC and the Board based on corporate financial and operational performance reflected in the Corporate Performance Scorecard rating (70% weighting), plus performance relative to his individual scorecard goals for 2023 (30% weighting), as approved by the PCC and the Board.
+Mr. MacEwen's base salary from 2020 through 2023 was CDN\$600,000.
+His base salary was adjusted to CDN\$650,000 in March 2024 in alignment with the annual compensation review process.
+His target bonus was 100% of his annual base salary.
+His actual bonus for 2024 was determined by the PCC and the Board based on corporate financial and operational performance reflected in the Corporate Performance Scorecard rating (70% weighting), plus performance relative to his individual scorecard goals for 2024 (30% weighting), as approved by the PCC and the Board.